gumaerc-testorg/16.842-fall-2015/content/pages/instructor-insights.md

 -------

 *   Met 1 time per week for 2 hours per session; 12 sessions total.
-*   Lectures roughly followed the “[V Model]({{< baseurl >}}/resources/v-model)” and presented key ideas and concepts for particular steps of the systems engineering process.
+*   Lectures roughly followed the “{{< resource_link 3a2ac81d-5aca-9c1e-c164-657b5ed8061b "V Model" >}}” and presented key ideas and concepts for particular steps of the systems engineering process.
 During the lectures, the instructor asked concept questions online to check students’ conceptual understanding and to take attendance.
 *   At the end of the semester, students presented their Preliminary Design Review (PDR) Packages for the 2016 CanSat competition.

 Out of Class